Shipping from China: A Survival Guide

 Shipping Documents You'll Need

-- Packing List: Contents of each carton (quantity, weight, dimensions)
+• Packing List: the contents of each carton — quantity, weight, dimensions.

-- Bill of Lading (B/L): Title document — proves ownership during transit
+• Bill of Lading (B/L): the title document; it proves ownership during transit.

-- Certificate of Origin: Where goods were manufactured (may affect duty rates)
+• Certificate of Origin: where the goods were manufactured, which can affect duty rates.

 This is Part 7 of 8 in the Rich Bee China Sourcing 101 series.
 Previous: Quality Control: Where Importers Save or Lose Money · Next: Contracts & Payments: How to Protect Yourself · All chapters: Sourcing 101 full guide